erikp9000/cpm-ndos/README.md

   - LDNDOS.COM - Loads and relocates NIOS and NDOS into upper TPA
   - NIOS.SPR - The network initialization, send, and receive functions
-  - NDOS.SPR – The network OS which hooks the CP/M 2.2 BDOS system calls
+  - NDOS.SPR - The network OS which hooks the CP/M 2.2 BDOS system calls
     and processes all calls on the network drive (P:)
-  - CCP.COM – A relocatable version of CP/M 2.2 Command Console Processor
+  - CCP.COM - A relocatable version of CP/M 2.2 Command Console Processor
-  - ndos-srv – C/C++ Program that runs on a Linux computer
+  - ndos-srv - C/C++ Program that runs on a Linux computer

 There are also several CP/M utilities:

-  - CD.COM – Change the working directory on the server & print the working directory
+  - CD.COM - Change the working directory on the server & print the working directory
-  - MKDIR.COM – Make a new directory on the server
+  - MKDIR.COM - Make a new directory on the server
-  - RMDIR.COM – Remove a directory on the server
+  - RMDIR.COM - Remove a directory on the server
-  - NSTAT.COM – Print network statistics
+  - NSTAT.COM - Print network statistics
-  - NECHO.COM – Send the string provided on the command line to the server and print the response
+  - NECHO.COM - Send the string provided on the command line to the server and print the response
+  - NSH.COM - Execute shell commands on server or log-into shell
+    - `nsh /trs4` - starts a Bash shell on the server with TERM=trs4
+    - `nsh /kaypro2x telnet` - starts a Bash shell on the server with TERM=kaypro2x and launches telnet
+    - It is not necessary to specify the terminal after the first invokation

 ## Known Issues